scylladb/scylladb/docs/cql/wasm.rst

 This document describes the details of Wasm language support in user-defined functions (UDF).
 The language ``wasm`` is one of the possible languages to use, besides Lua, to implement these functions.
 To learn more about User-defined functions in ScyllaDB, click :ref:`here <udfs>`.

-.. note:: Until ScyllaDB 5.2, the Wasm language is called ``xwasm``.
+.. note:: Until ScyllaDB 5.2, the Wasm language was called ``xwasm``.
 This name is replaced with ``wasm`` in ScyllaDB 5.3.

 How to generate a correct Wasm UDF source code
 ----------------------------------------------

 Scylla accepts UDF's source code in WebAssembly Text ("WAT") format.
 The source can use and define whatever's needed for execution, including multiple helper functions and symbols.
-The requirements for it to be accepted as correct UDF source is that the WebAssembly module export a symbol with the same name as the function, this symbol's type should be indeed a function with correct signature, the module export a ``_scylla_abi`` global and all symbols related to the selected :ref:`ABI version <abi-versions>`.
+The requirements for it to be accepted as correct UDF source are that the WebAssembly module export a symbol with the same name as the function, this symbol's type should be indeed a function with correct signature, and the module export a ``_scylla_abi`` global and all symbols related to the selected :ref:`ABI version <abi-versions>`.

 UDF's source code can be, naturally, simply coded by hand in WAT.
 It is not often very convenient to program directly in assembly, so here are a few tips.